 The exercise of some or all of our outstanding warrants could significantly dilute the ownership interests of our existing stockholders.
-As of March 31, 2011, we had outstanding warrants to purchase an aggregate of 840,079 shares of common stock.
+As of June 30, 2011, we had outstanding warrants to purchase an aggregate of 622,918 shares of common stock.
+On July 7, 2011, 418,010 Series 1 Warrants were exercised and we currently have outstanding warrants to purchase an aggregate of 204,908 shares of common stock.
 To the extent outstanding warrants are exercised, additional shares of common stock will be issued, and such issuance may dilute existing stockholders and increase the number of shares eligible for resale in the public market.
-Additionally, the issuance of up to 3,505,268 shares of common stock issuable upon exercise of vested stock options and other stock awards outstanding as of March 31, 2011 pursuant to our stock incentive plan may further dilute our existing stockholders' voting interest.
+Additionally, the issuance of up to 3,857,007 shares of common stock issuable upon exercise of vested stock options and other stock awards outstanding as of June 30, 2011 pursuant to our stock incentive plan may further dilute our existing stockholders' voting interest.